BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Privacy is not a crime.

-Thanks to josie for his patience guidance as well as ruben and rearden for their reviews & counsel.
+Thanks to josie for his patience, guidance as well as ruben and rearden for their reviews & counsel.

 This page provides UX insights, best practices and designs for silent payments.